-H. pylori is a gram negative aerobic bacteria.
-It lives in the stomach.
-It causes damage the epithelial lining of the stomach resulting in gastritis, ulcers and increasing the risk of stomach cancer.
-It avoids the acidic environment by forcing its way into the gastric mucosa.
-The breaks it creates in the mucosa exposes the epithelial cells underneath to acid.
+Helicobacter pylori (H. pylori) is a gram-negative aerobic bacteria that can live in the stomach.
+It causes damage to the epithelial lining, resulting in gastritis, ulcers and an increased risk of stomach cancer.
+It avoids the acidic environment by forcing its way into the gastric mucosa, using flagella to propel itself.
+It creates gaps in the mucosa, exposing the epithelial cells underneath to damage from stomach acid.

 We offer a test for H. pylori to anyone with dyspepsia.
 They need 2 weeks without using a PPI before testing for H. pylori for an accurate result.

 - Stool antigen test

 - Urea breath test using radiolabelled carbon 13